-Medical Staff: An LIP who has been credentialed by a hospital to provide care in the subspecialty of pediatric endocrinology.
+Medial Staff: An LIP who has been credentialed by a hospital to provide care in the subspecialty of pediatric endocrinology.

-Faculty Attending: The immediate supervisor of a fellow; this physician is credentialed by his/her hospital or healthcare facility to provide clinical care and perform procedures, within scope of practice, specific to the subspecialty of pediatric endocrinology.
+Faculty Attending: The immediate supervisor of a fellow; they physician is credentialed by his/her hospital or healthcare facility to provide clinical care and preform procedures, within scope of practice, specific to the subspecialty of pediatric endocrinology.